WheelerLab/Prostate-Cancer-Study/PreparingDataForSangerImputation.md

 # Installing Globus Connect Personal
 To upload the data to the Sanger Imputation Server, you will need to download [Globus Connect Personal](https://www.globus.org/globus-connect-personal) to whatever machine you are using.

-You will need to use the key presented to you as shown in the image:

 Ryan Schubert said that he was [able to access Globus Connect via SFTP](https://github.com/RyanSchu/Useful_things/blob/master/Lab_guides/Sanger_imputation_How_To.md), but I was not able to do so.